-AI chip giant Nvidia crushes expectations as profits soar
+Chip giant Nvidia rides AI wave as profits soar

 Nvidia's strategic role in AI saw the United States government last year place export restrictions on the company's highest performing chips, which forced the it to make slower versions for the Chinese market.

-The White House is considering additional export curbs that could further limit Nvidia's access to the crucial Chinese market.
+The White House is considering additional export curbs that could further limit Nvidia's access to the Chinese market.

-In an analyst call, Nvidia CFO Colette Kress warned against the US cracking down further, saying "will result in a permanent loss of an opportunity for the US industry to compete and lead in one of the world's largest markets."
+In an analyst call, Nvidia CFO Colette Kress warned against the US cracking down harder, saying it "will result in a permanent loss of an opportunity for the US industry to compete and lead in one of the world's largest markets."

 arp/des